 Some of these products, like phosphorus, can be extremely toxic.

-Because there are different manufacturing methods to produce crystal meth, and many of these methods use toxic substances that are not completely eliminated when the meth is extracted, individuals who use crystal meth are subject to numerous potential health issues.
+Because there are different manufacturing methods to produce crystal meth, and many of these methods use toxic substances that are not eliminated when the meth is extracted, individuals who use crystal meth are subject to numerous potential health issues.

 Many of the adulterants listed above have far fewer negative effects on health than the products used in the manufacture and extraction of meth from over-the-counter medications and other sources, such as energy drinks.